-Our spiritual home and the place, baring the smell of staled piss and scalding bovril, that every Black and White supported remembers fondly.
-The Boulevard was a special place, and after the 2002 season, the Airlie Birds got one final crack on it, against the Kiwis, the country in which three players came in the 80s, Dane O’Hara, Gary Kemble and James Leuluai, for arguably the greatest spell in the clubs history under the late great Arthur Bunting.
+Our spiritual home and the place, including the smell of staled piss and scalding Bovril, that every Black and White supporter remembers so fondly.
+The Boulevard was a special place, and after the 2002 Super League season had concluded, the Airlie Birds got one final crack on it against the Kiwis, the country in which so many of it’s sons had graced those famous irregular hoops, most famously the three from the 1980s; Dane O’Hara, Gary Kemble and James Leuluai, for arguably the greatest spell in the clubs history under the late great Arthur Bunting.

 Hull gave everything against a strong Kiwi side, with then coach Shaun McRae wanting to put on a spectacle, and that he did as a captivated Boulevard crowd watched on.

-Hull-born hooker Lee Jackson, who had returned for a second spell at the club, captained the side.
-A great hooker he was ahead of his time and modernised the role, conquering the game on both sides of the world.
+Hull-born hooker Lee Jackson, once deemed the greatest hooker in the world, had returned the year before for a second spell at the club, and on this occasion captained the side.
+Jacko was ahead of his time and modernised the role, conquering the game on both sides of the world.
 We forget sometimes just how good he was.

-Elsewhere Hull fielded the likes of Steve Prescott, Richard Horne, Paul Cooke, Matt Crowther and Craig Greenhill and came up against a tough NZ side, ironically boasting the talent of Richard Swain, a man who just three years down the line in Cardiff, would put himself into legend status at the club himself.
-The Kiwis also had talent in abundance, boasting the likes of Francis Meli, Clinton Toopi and Joe Vagana, plus two more players who’d go on to play for Hull in Motu Tony and Stephen Kearney.
+Elsewhere Hull fielded the likes of Steve Prescott, Richard Horne, Adam Maher, Paul Cooke, Matt Crowther and Craig Greenhill and came up against a tough NZ side, ironically boasting the talent of Richard Swain, a man who just three years down the line in Cardiff, would put himself into legend status at Hull FC himself.
+The Kiwis also had talent in abundance, boasting the likes of Francis Meli, Clinton Toopi and Joe Vagana, plus two more players who’d go on to play for our club in Motu Tony and Stephen Kearney.

 Hull cruelly lost Prescott to a shoulder injury but struck first as Jackson provided a kick for Horne to dive over.
 The Black and Whites, playing in a special commemorative kit, didn’t drop off the pressure, but the Kiwis hit back through David Vaeliki.